twahir21/postech_dev/important.md

 ## you can do both local and online development
 using conditional rendering like if .env has dev set secure none and domain undefined in cookie and remove cors, ratelimiting and more.

+## use binary in product for maximum speed especially bun.
+Node also has pkg.